Introduction

 Why Scoping is Important

 This is where technical controls need to be applied – it can be considered in terms of network boundaries – containing internet-connected devices that access organisational data/services.
-Scope can be seen as a combination of these three key areas:
+It’s imperative that technical controls are applied to the in-scope assets and that there’s also an alignment on scope between the organisation seeking Cyber Essentials certification and the certification body carrying out the assessment – so getting scoping right is crucial.

 1. Organisational data / services – the ‘crown jewels’ of most organisations